-I search online at Taskers for matching Christmas Wrapping Paper and then see what colour options are available for.
+I search online for wrapping paper and then see what colour options are available for.
 Unless you like clashing then go for simple colours.
 I suggest 3 colours max for a simple yet chic look.
 I love gold/silver and brown paper for a classic look.
 You could go with colour clashes and washi tape if you wanted a theme that is a bit more vibrant and fun!
 My kids do love a character themed paper!

 Make your own gift tags.

 Grab some gift tags and add some gorgeous ribbon to them to make them extra special!
 You can thread the ribbon through the hole and then wrap as a bow to make something a bit more fancy!
 I have a lovely family stamp to stamp our cards with and the kids love this as they can help out and I won’t wince haha!

 You could also use last years Christmas cards as your own gift tags or get some Christmas photos of the kids printed and then use those as a quirky alternative to gift tags!
 I love the ones you can get that look like polaroids so you can write underneath the photo!

 If you are going all out theme then try and match your Christmas tree with some simple colours now.
 Colour clashing is out for me this year and gentle softness is in this year so go for organza, gold, silvers on your tree.
 We have bought a new pre lit tree to save on untangling wires this year and that will save a whole heap of stress when it comes to decorating!